nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![Load Events Sequence Diagram](UML/Images/loadEvents.png)

-When the application starts up, the storage loadEvents() function will be called to load contents in the save file.
+When the application starts up, the storage's loadEvents() function will be called to load contents in the save.json file in the local folder directory.

-The save file can be edited and modified, however, if certain field is changed in a manner that may cause the application to fail when running at a later stage, the storage will discard all the data in the EventList and provide the user with an empty Event List.
-One such example would be the deletion of a certain field's key.
+The save file can be edited and modified as it is stored in a JSON format.
+However, if certain field is changed in a manner that may cause the application to fail when running at a later stage, the storage will discard all the data in the EventList and provide the user with an empty Event List.
+One such example would be the deletion of a certain field's key without replacing it.

 In the case where there are duplicate names within a JSON object, lexically preceding values for the same key shall be overwritten, and the last value for the key will be taken as the accurate value.